Hayden-Yu/Caboodle/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

+## Dependencies

+To properly run this application requires Angular 6 and above, Node 8.11.1, and Bootstrap 4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.